Film Studies Online

 V. Elective/Production (2 required)

-The fee is $402/credit, which makes it $1,206 for a 3-credit course.
-There is an additional non-refundable registration fee of $47 per term.
+The fee is $525/credit for undergraduate courses and $631/credit for graduate courses, which makes it $1,575 for a 3-credit undergraduate course.
+There is an additional non-refundable registration fee of $50 per term.
 The registration fee is paid only once each term, regardless of how many courses a student enrolls in.
 Summer counts as one term.
-Please note that CPE limits number of credits in Summer to a maximum of 15.
+Please note that CPE/UWW limits the number of credits in Summer to a maximum of 15.

 Course topics include: filmmaking, digital narrative production, screenwriting, TV pilot script, visual storytelling, media programming and institutions, media literacy, film theory, film criticism, media representation of sex and race, media and education, public relations, news writing and reporting, social media, film and TV law, and more.